Introduction

 - This difference is then propagated through the 2D Fenwick Tree by adjusting the relevant entries in the tree.

-sumRegion(row1, col1, row2, col2)
+sumRegion(row1, col1, row2, col2):

 - To compute the sum of a submatrix from

-, the method queries the Fenwick Tree for four rectangular sums and combines them to get the desired result.
+(row1, col1) to (row2, col2), the method queries the Fenwick Tree for four rectangular sums and combines them to get the desired result.

-query(row, col)
+query(row, col):

 - The

-method computes the prefix sum of the matrix from (1, 1)
+query method computes the prefix sum of the matrix from (1, 1) to (row, col) using the 2D Fenwick Tree.

 โฑ๏ธ Time and Space Complexity